sloshy/fs2-es/README.md

 This is a small library to encode event-sourcing patterns using FS2, a streaming library in Scala.
 The library is polymorphic using Cats Effect, so you can use it with any effect type you want that implements `cats.effect.Concurrent`.

+This library is VERY much a work in progress - use at your own risk.
+Currently the only way to run the library is by publishing it locally yourself - setting up sonatype at the moment.

 ## Event Sourcing - Brief Introduction

 Event sourcing is an age-old concept about how you model state in your applications.